Halvani/pdf-essentials/README.md

 - **Form field protection**: take a PDF with filled form fields and make it read-only

+- **PDF/A Conversion/Validation**: convert PDF to PDF/A format (requires [ghostscript](https://ghostscript.com/releases/gsdnld.html)) or validate if a given PDF complies with PDF/A

 ## Limitations / Design Considerations:
 PDF-Essentials comes with several limitations: